Bur Del

 Housing

 At the core, Bur-Del aims to provide rental accommodation to Aboriginal, Torres Strait Islander and Australian South Sea Islander families in the Burdekin region.
 Bur-Del strives toward affordable and culturally appropriate housing for its tenants.
-Bur-Del owns and manages 38 houses, four units with two-bedroom units.
+Bur-Del owns and manages 38 houses, 4 units with 2 bedrooms and 30 Community Housing Units at the Butterfly Lodge.
 Bur-Del tenancy manages five units with two bedrooms under Community Housing.

 budget